Log in

 7. Victoria University

 Victoria University, ranking #741-750 in QS World University Rankings 2025, provides various undergraduate and graduate programmes in business, education, health, and sport.
 It is renowned for its practical and hands-on approach to teaching, focusing on experience and skills applicable to the workplace.
-Students at Victoria University can participate in various organisations, societies, sports teams, and social activities.
-Located in the west of Melbourne, Victoria University is around with student-friendly bars and cafes opening up alongside, fine Vietnamese, Turkish, Chinese, African and French restaurants nestled, as well as various quality student accommodation in Melbourne, like Student Living on Flinders, giving much convenience for Victoria University's students to enjoy everything Melbourne has to offer.
+At Victoria University, you can participate in various organisations, societies, sports teams, and social activities.
+Located in the west of Melbourne, Victoria University is around with student-friendly bars and cafes opening up alongside, fine Vietnamese, Turkish, Chinese, African and French restaurants nestled, as well as various quality accommodation in Melbourne for students, like Student Living on Flinders, giving much convenience for you to enjoy everything Melbourne has to offer.

 Transportation in Melbourne